Raised Right Dog Food Review

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

-Raised Right dog food was created by Braeden Ruud whose family’s roots in farming and ranching dates back for centuries.
+Raised Right dog food was created by Braeden Ruud, whose family’s roots in farming and ranching date back centuries.
 While providing quality food for humans, he decided it was time to start providing the same quality food for pets.

 How We Tested:

-- We purchased all 4 Raised Right dog food recipes
+• We purchased a sample pack of four Raised Right dog food recipes

-- We spent a week testing them on several dogs
+• We spent a week testing them on our dog

 Brand Score